You will find here the links to the complaint forms of your local SRO.

 - Your local self-regulatory organisation will first decide whether or not the complaint is of cross-border nature.

 - If it is of a cross-border nature, the recipient self-regulatory organisation will transfer the complaint and all its details to the appropriate self-regulatory organisation in the country where the ad or media originates from, for investigation.
-If it is not, the complaint will be handled by the appropriate self-regulatory organisation.
+If it is not, the complaint will be handled by the local self-regulatory organisation in your country.

-- Which self-regulatory organisation is appropriate is determined by the origin of the media in which the advertisement appeared or, in the case of direct mail, by the origin of the advertiser.
+- Which self-regulatory organisation is appropriate is determined by the origin of the media in which the advertisement appeared or, in the case of direct mail or digital marketing communcations, by the origin of the advertiser.

-- When the complaint has arrived at the correct self-regulatory organisation, it will investigate the case according to its own self-regulatory rules.
+- When the complaint has arrived at the correct self-regulatory organisation, it will investigate the case according to its own procedures and against their rules and codes.

 - The outcome of the case is either communicated directly to you or in the case of a cross-border complaint communicated to the self-regulatory organisation in your country, which will then inform you about the outcome as well.